ericgio/react-bootstrap-typeahead/README.md

 ```

 ### Bootstrap 4
-In an effort to fully support both Bootstrap v3 and v4, this package also contains a CSS file named `Typeahead-bs4.css` that can be included similarly to the base component CSS above.
+In an effort to fully support Bootstrap 4, this package also contains a CSS file named `Typeahead-bs4.css` that should be included alongside the base CSS file above.

 ## Examples
 Try the [live examples](http://ericgio.github.io/react-bootstrap-typeahead/), which also include code samples.
 If you'd like to modify the examples, clone the repository and run `npm install` and `npm start` to build the example file.
 You can then open the HTML file locally in your browser.